 Every startup battles timings and deadlines because they all move quickly.
-A mistake is often made by cutting quality in the development process.
+A mistake is often made by cutting quality in the software development process.

 Many startups build functionality that is not essential, creating problems when the product is starting to pivot or evolve to a newer version.
 The software becomes harder to maintain, document, and upgrade.
-Eventually, development will slow down and open the door for technical debt to slip in by cutting corners.
+Eventually, software development will slow down and open the door for technical debt to slip in by cutting corners.

 - Architecture Debt

 - Documentation Debt